 Saturday marks Los Angeles Lakers superstar LeBron James' second stop on his pro-am basketball league summer tour.
 He'll take the floor at former NBA guard and three-time Sixth Man of the Year Jamal Crawford's appropriately titled CrawsOver league.

 James hinted at his upcoming trip to the Pacific Northwest earlier in August.

 On Friday, James confirmed that he'll be returning to play basketball in Seattle for the first time since the Seattle SuperSonics' exit from the Emerald City.

-The Drew League, a pro-am summer basketball league based in Los Angeles, has had its share of NBA players show up to dazzle fans and opponents alike.
-But, for the first time since 2011, when the NBA was shut down due to a lockout, LeBron James took the floor to put on a show ... and he didn't disappoint.
+James' first pro-am appearance of the summer was at the Los Angeles-based Drew League, which had its share of NBA players show up to dazzle fans and opponents alike.
+James took the floor in the summer pro-am for the first time since 2011 when the NBA was shut down due to a lockout, and he didn't disappoint.